Factbox: India takes steps to ease impact from banknote ban

 The government and the Reserve Bank of India have since taken a slew of measures to ease the pain from its measures.
-They are detailed below.
+They are detailed below in chronological.

 Nov.
 25